DSC-VJTI/a-z-cloud/content/docs/E/_index.md

   ## Event-Driven Architecture
 ---

 > Microservices — is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
-The microservice architecture enables the continuous delivery/deployment of large, complex applications.
-It also enables an organization to evolve its technology stack.
 >
 > \- Chris Richardson